angelgravel/enroute/README.md

 ### Make a move (the player have three options)

-1. Pick two cards from the rail deck
+1. Pick two cards from the Track deck
-2. Build a rail
+2. Build a Track
 3. Pick up new destination cards

 ### Keep track (and show) each players points